 This web page shows only a small excerpt of our Cleavelant research.
-Another 207 words (15 lines of text) covering the years 1379, 1575, 1613, 1658, 1613, 1658, 1632, 1645, 1651 and 1717 are included under the topic Early Cleavelant History in all our PDF Extended History products and printed products wherever possible.
+Another 80 words (6 lines of text) covering the years 1575, 1613, 1658, 1613, 1658, 1632, 1645, 1651 and 1717 are included under the topic Early Cleavelant History in all our PDF Extended History products and printed products wherever possible.

 Cleavelant Spelling Variations

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Cleavelant has been recorded under many different variations, including Cleveland, Cleaveland, Clyveland and others.

 Early Notables of the Cleavelant family (pre 1700)

 Distinguished members of the family include John Cleveland (1613-1658), an English poet, graduated Christ's College, Cambridge in 1632, opposed the election of Oliver Cromwell as member for Cambridge in the Long Parliament, and lost his college post as a result in 1645.
+His name is properly spelt Cleiveland, from the former residence of the family in Yorkshire.

-The Cleavelands were a family of whalers from the islands...
-Another 53 words (4 lines of text) are included under the topic Early Cleavelant Notables in all our PDF Extended History products and printed products wherever possible.
+Another 60 words (4 lines of text) are included under the topic Early Cleavelant Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Cleavelant family